ramashanker/aws/certification/day13/Concept.md

     You can use X-Ray to collect data across AWS Accounts

 ### X-Ray Daemon:
-    Can download and install in on prem system to cature and relay data to x-ray service It use UDP port 2000 to listen
+    Can download and install in on prem system to capture and relay data to x-ray service It use UDP port 2000 to listen

 ### Annotation